joeblew99/gu/docs/Getting Started.md

 }
 ```

+#### Resources

-With this components we require pages built with the `Gu` Resources which allows
-us to organize the components into adequate routes which we can then render with.
+With this components, we require pages built with the `Gu Resource` system, which allows us to organize the components into adequate routes which we can then render with.

-In Gu components are not rendered only off themselves but exists to be rendered within
+In Gu, components are not rendered only by themselves though this is possible, but they exists to be rendered within a `Resource`.
-a `Resource`.

 - Layout Resource

 This resource will be rendered on all pages which we allows us to use it as a layout
 for other pages to inherit or be rendered along with.

+This is so because this resource does not define a `Route` using the `UseRoute`
+method.
+Resources which do not peg themselves down by routes indicate to the
+resource manager that they are to be rendered every single time a render call is made.

+*This allows us to create resources which may set layout or certain properties that
+should exists on all pages.*

 ```go
 package pages